client9/client9-website-2017/content/article/2016-02-21-configuration-file-formats-1.md

 -	It's a superset of JSON - this means there are two ways of specifying the same configuration.
 -	Due to white space rules, it may or may not be easy to cut-n-paste.

 Conclusion: For *simple* configurations YAML is really nice.
 But sadly YAML seems to have added all the mistakes of XML into JSON.
-Using YAML also means linking in highly non-trivial pieces of code -- in fact it might be the *most* complicated code you are using it.
+Using YAML also means linking in highly non-trivial pieces of code -- in fact it might be the *most* complicated code you are using.
 That smells wrong for a configuration file.

 I saw a few times on the Internets, "I like YAML since I can express really complicated data structures in my configuration".
 Now you have two problems: your configuration is too complicated, and your implementation is too complicated.
 Your poor users.